tanpengsccd/Telegram-115bot/README_EN.md

 [Join](https://t.me/+FTPNla_7SCc3ZWVl)

 ## Update Log
+v3.1.0
+- Removed AV subscription feature, added AV daily update functionality that automatically updates and downloads the latest resources to 115 daily, can be enabled or disabled in the configuration file.
+If the offline download fails, the bot will retry every 6 hours until successful.
+- Added direct AV number offline download feature, input 'av ipz-266' to automatically download to 115, eliminating the need to search for magnet links
+- A new “Retry List” feature has been added.
+When offline access fails, you can add it to the retry list, and the robot will attempt offline access again after a fixed interval.
+When you no longer need it, you can clear this list at any time.
+- Added bot menu
+- Code optimization and bug fixes

 v3.0.0
 - Refactored underlying interface, all 115 requests now use the open platform API for faster and more stable performance!
 - Optimized video file upload, supporting large video uploads